justinbangerter/gdscript-repl/README.md

 * Follow the instructions in the section `Enabling the Plugin`

 ### Manual Installation
-* Download the Zip Archive and unpack it into your project's `addons/` folder
+* Download the Zip Archive and unpack it.
+* Move the `addons/repl` folder  into your project's `addons/` folder
 * Follow the instructions in the section `Enabling the Plugin`

 ### Enabling the Plugin